Shaker Cabinets: Your Hardware Placement Guide

 Or rather than installing two separate pull handles or knobs, you can use one oversized pull handle.
 The pull should be at least ⅓ of the cabinet width to ⅔ of the cabinet width or greater.

-Make the Hardware Placement Easy
+3. Make Hardware Placement Easy

 How Can I Get the Shaker Drawer Handles Placed on the Inset?

 With Shaker doors, drilling is very straightforward since you’ll be drilling on the stile.
 So one of the biggest concerns with Shaker cabinet drawers is how to get the handles placed centered on the drawer inset panel.
 Our specialized jig is the only tool available that can accurately and quickly help you install handles on the inset panel of drawers.
-A key factor in making this possible is the bushings on our jig – they provide a guide for the drill bit, keeping the drill placement exact when spanning the gap between the back of the jig and the inset panel of the Shaker drawer front.

 People Are Also Reading